Zha0rong/RABID-seq/README.md

 For Raw data type (3 fastq files):

-    python RabidSeq --quantify_from_inDrop_raw_fastq_files [options] [-R1 Cellbarcode1.fastq.gz]
+    python RabidSeq --quantify_from_inDrop_raw_fastq_files [options] -R1 Cellbarcode1.fastq.gz
-    			[-R2 Cellbarcode2andUMI.fastq.gz]
-    			[-R3 Read.fastq.gz]
-    			[-o outputdirectory/]
-    			[-n outputname]
+    			-R2 Cellbarcode2andUMI.fastq.gz
+    			-R3 Read.fastq.gz
+    			-o outputdirectory/
+    			-n outputname
     Required
-       -R1 the name of fastq file that includes the 8bp Cellbarcode 1 (Make sure to include full directory if not in the same directory as script).
+    #   -R1 the name of fastq file that includes the 8bp Cellbarcode 1 (Make sure to include full directory if not in the same directory as script).
-       -R2 the name of fastq file that includes the 8bp Cellbarcode 2 and 6bp UMI.
+    #   -R2 the name of fastq file that includes the 8bp Cellbarcode 2 and 6bp UMI.
-       -R3 the name of fastq file that includes the Read.
+    #   -R3 the name of fastq file that includes the Read.
-       -o the output directory, which will store the output files of the results.
+    #   -o the output directory, which will store the output files of the results.
-       -n the name of the output.
+    #   -n the name of the output.
 The name will be added to the results files as a prefix.

     [option]
-       -l the levenshtein distance.
+    #   -l the levenshtein distance.
 The distance is used to correct the Rabid barcode sequencing error.
 The default distance is 1.

 #### Case 2: Raw data
 For Filtered data type (1 fastq file):

-    python RabidSeq --quantify_from_inDrop_demultiplexed_fastq_files -R3 Read.fastq.gz -o outputdirectory/ -n outputname
+    python RabidSeq --quantify_from_inDrop_demultiplexed_fastq_files [option]
-    Explanation:
+    			-R3 Read.fastq.gz
+    			-o outputdirectory/
+    			-n outputname

+    Required
-       -R3 the name of fastq file that includes the Read.
+     #  -R3 the name of fastq file that includes the Read.
 The cell barcode and umi information are already included in the fastq file
-       -o the output directory, which will store the output files of the results.
+     #  -o the output directory, which will store the output files of the results.
-       -n the name of the output.
+     #  -n the name of the output.
 The name will be added to the results files as a prefix.

     [option]
        -l the levenshtein distance.
 The distance is used to correct the Rabid barcode sequencing error.
 The default distance is 1.